 Staying hydrated is important no matter what, but water is especially critical for maintaining your internal cooling system.
 I try to drink 2-3 liters on long hot hikes.

 Typically, I try to have an electrolyte drink at least one day before and a couple on the day of a big hot hike.
-Yesterday I tried a new electrolyte supplement that was recommended, but I didn’t feel a noticable a difference.
+Yesterday I tried a new electrolyte supplement that was recommended to me, but I didn’t feel a noticeable a difference.
 I’ll try it again, but taking a pill every hour or two was kind of hard to remember to do vs just drinking a flavored natural supplement like this one.

 I noticed a couple of years ago that wearing compression socks as a recovery seemed to help my rash dissipate quicker.
 I shifted to wearing compression socks while hiking and I believe they have lessened the severity (except for yesterday – what the heck?!) and also help with leg fatigue.
 I might play around with getting compression sleeves and lighter ankle socks instead of a full compression sock to get some air in the area and make it easier to access my feet if I need to address a blister (compression socks are kind of hard to get on and off quickly).
 I love these!